 Find the Best Suppliers

 You know what else top sellers do?
 They don’t leave it up to chance to find the best suppliers.
 One strategy they use is to analyze their competitors and figure out who it is that they are using.
-Information on who your competitors use can be found on the public trade database.
-This is also a useful tool to verify factories.

 #6.
 Strong Supplier Relationships Backed By Contracts